-Originating from the C7 transverse process and passing through the inter scalene triangle before attaching firmly to the first rib a Cervical Rib can severely interfere with the normal function of the arm.
+Originating from the C7 transverse process and passing through the interscalene triangle, this extra rib can severely interfere with the normal function of the arm.

 What is mysterious is that the cervical ribs are usually quiescent for many years until some event like a car accident or bad fall starts the radiating pain and tingling in the arm and hand.

-They symptoms are very variable, depending on whether the artery primarily is affected, and which trunk of the brachial plexus.
-Generally, the nerves are affected more than the blood vessels.
+The symptoms are very variable, depending on whether the artery primarily is affected, and which trunk of the brachial plexus.
+Generally, the nerves are influenced more than the blood vessels.

-Classically, raising the arms narrows the passage causing what is known as a thoracic outlet syndrome.
+Classically, raising the arms further narrows the passage causing what is known as a thoracic outlet syndrome.

-If the radial pulse is weak and thready then it's difficult to make a proper assessment.
+If the radial pulse is weak and thready then it is difficult to make a proper assessment.

 Cervical rib case files often cause other syndromes in the upper limb such as shoulder pain or carpal tunnel provoking tingling in the arms and hands.

-Arm pain and tingling the hand is frequently a feature in cervical rib case files.
+Arm pain and tingling in the hand are frequently featured in cervical rib case files.

-She has had neck pain periodically all her life since a serious fall aged 17.
-Three years previously surgery for her neck was recommended, but she declined.
-There was no mention of a Cervical Rib.
-The neck pain gradually resolved of itself.
+This patient has had neck pain periodically all her life since a serious fall aged 17.
+Three years previously surgery for her spine was recommended, but she declined.
+There was no mention of a cervical rib.
+The pain gradually resolved of itself.

-Eighteen months previously she had a severe episode of right shoulder pain after yoga which resolved 90% after physiotherapy.
+Eighteen months prior to the first consultation she had a severe episode of right shoulder pain after yoga which resolved 90% after physiotherapy.

 The ache in the right lower arm, and the tingling in the fingers began some 6 months previously, but was getting worse despite treatment by two different physiotherapists.

 Mrs T is a healthy looking, slightly built, non-smoker.
-Of concern, she was on HRT "in case of osteoporosis", despite the risks of stroke, heart disease and clots, breast cancer and incontinence.
+Of concern, she was on HRT "in case of osteoporosis", despite the risks of stroke, heart disease and clots, breast tumours and incontinence.